EmrahFidan/blackMirrrorBlog/readme.md

 <br>
 <br>

-I made a website with my blog posts about my favorite episodes of my favorite series and I just used html and Css.
-Since I tried resppponsive design for the first time, I created a design with responsive design on my blog pages, though not on every page.
-You can review the website online from the Add section.

-<h2 style="color: #0081a7;"> Features </h2>

-- HTML, CSS
-- Half-responsive
-- I wrote the blogs completely
+#### My Blog about Favorite TV Series Episodes

+This project showcases my journey into creating a personal blog where I share my thoughts and reviews on my favorite episodes from beloved TV series.
+As a beginner in web development, I relied on HTML and CSS to bring this blog to life.
+While I experimented with responsive design for the first time, I must admit that not every page on my blog is fully responsive.

+### Project Highlights:

+- HTML and CSS Usage: I've utilized HTML and CSS to create a visually appealing and content-rich blog that allows me to express my passion for TV series.

+- Responsive Design: Despite being new to responsive design, I've implemented it in certain sections of my blog to ensure that the content looks great on various devices and screen sizes.

+- I wrote the blogs in their entirety: Feel free to explore my blog and read my articles about my favorite TV series episodes.
+While not every page is responsive, I've put effort into creating an engaging reading experience.